-A levels: AAB, including chemistry and at least one further science A level from biology, maths or physics; the third subject can be chosen from a wide range of subjects, but general studies and critical thinking are not accepted; grade A in maths and grade B in English at GCSE are also required.
+A levels: AAB, including chemistry and at least one further science A level from biology, maths or physics; the third subject can be chosen from a wide range of subjects, but general studies and critical thinking are not accepted.
+Plus GCSE maths and English grade 5 or above.

 English language requirements

 IELTS 7.0 (no less than 6.0 in any element)